What's next for the UK as Queen Elizabeth II laid to rest – KION546

 What’s next for the UK as Queen Elizabeth II laid to rest

 LONDON (AP) — The death of Queen Elizabeth II has triggered a tightly choreographed series of ceremonial and constitutional steps, as Britain undergoes a national mourning and heralds the reign of King Charles III.
-A 10-day plan code-named Operation London Bridge covered arrangements for the queen’s final journey to London and state funeral.
-On Tuesday, the queen’s coffin is to be flown from Scotland to Buckingham Palace in London.
-On Wednesday the coffin will be taken to Westminster Hall.
-There the queen will lie in state for four days before her state funeral on Sept.
-19 at Westminster Abbey.
+A 10-day plan code-named Operation London Bridge covers funeral arrangements.
+The queen’s coffin is lying in state Thursday for the first of four days at Westminster Hall.
+Thousands have come to see her in a queue that is over 4 miles long.
+On Monday Charles and other royals lead a procession to take her coffin to nearby Westminster Abbey for a state funeral.
+The queen will be buried alongside her late husband, Prince Philip, at a chapel in Windsor Castle on Monday night.